What does Pro Musica do?

 - Pro Musica is not obligated to review applications received after an event has taken place.
 Pro Musica will not pay in this academic year for events that took place in the previous year.

-- Reimbursement Deadline: Pro Musica grant recipients must submit the required documentation within 30 calendar days following the date of the approved project to be eligible for reimbursement.
+Pro Musica grant recipients must submit a grant reimbursement request within 30 calendar days of the approved project to be eligible for reimbursement.

-- Please note that reimbursement checks are sent to the mailing address indicated on the Pro Musica grant application.
+- Please note that payments will be made electronically whenever possible.
+All check payments will be sent to the mailing address indicated in the grant reimbursement request form.

 Guidelines for Report